jeffkempster/code-louisville-data-science-2/README.md

 ### Cartopy Issues on MacOS
 Also I have had many issues trying to get Cartopy to install with the requirements.txt file.
 It just wont.
 The typical error is that numpy isn't installed but it clearly is.

 I put the Cartopy at the end of the requirements file, so it would go last.
-But,there is no guarantee that pip honors the order.
-So these are the steps that seem to work.
+But, there is no guarantee that pip honors the order.
+So these are the steps that seem to work for me.

 * pip -r requirements.txt
 * pip install numpy (it already is but...)
 * pip install Cartopy

-Those three steps have worked for me.

-**Offical Cartopy installation**
+### Offical Cartopy installation
 https://scitools.org.uk/cartopy/docs/latest/installing.html